Lenovo Brand World

 Portal image library

-Portal event imagery is intended exclusively for event use — it should not appear in campaigns, web content, business-as-usual materials or other communications.
+Portal event imagery is intended for event use only.
+Avoid using it in campaigns, websites, social content, or other business-as-usual communications.

 Event wordmarks

-Always use the wordmark template to create an event wordmark.
+Use the event wordmark template to create all event wordmarks.

 Event wordmark